coreos/fleet/Documentation/architecture.md

 Both Jobs and Machines have dynamic state which is published both for the user and cluster to consume.

+A JobState object represents the state of a Job in the fleet engine.
 A UnitState object represents the state of a payload as reported by systemd on a given Machine.
 Only the Machine running an actual Job will publish a corresponding UnitState object.

+For more information on Job and Unit states, see the [states documentation](states.md).

 A MachineState object represents the state of a host in the cluster at the time the object was generated.
 MachineState objects are published on an interval with a TTL, keeping the external view of a cluster relatively accurate at any given time.